 In 2015 the Legislature once again increased college and university funding, but this time only by about 5%.
 The community college was able to actually cut tuition at that point, but the University of New Hampshire broke the freeze and raised tuition at four-year colleges again.

-In 2017, the most recent budget year, the Legislature level-funded the University System of New Hampshire but gave the Community College System more funding.
+In 2017, the Legislature level-funded the University System of New Hampshire but gave the Community College System more funding.
 In return, New Hampshire’s community colleges have promised another tuition freeze.
 Tuition is expected to continue to increase at New Hampshire’s four-year public colleges and universities.

 Most legislators agree that New Hampshire residents benefit from lower tuition at public colleges and universities.
 Raising state funding isn’t the only way to keep college affordable for Granite Staters, however.